Backbase/backbase.github.io/content/posts/unpublished/backbase-tech-stack/post.md

 This approach gives the flexibility of the solution because there is one shared API spec between Banking and Integration Services, and what is more Integration Services can deliver something specific which is required to properly deliver integration with Core Banking.

-There is also a new way for integrating with Core and Third Parties in Backbase.
+Backbase has also a new way for integrating with Core and Third Parties.
 It was introduced in 2024, and it is called Grand Central.
 Grand Central is something like Integration Platform or Connectivity Platform.
 It is integrated with Banking Services, and it is focused on building integration connectors as a small pieces.
 In this approach the delivery effort is smaller and time to market is shorter.